 To register for an Engineering Online course, complete the registration form on the Engineering Online website.
 Students cannot register for Engineering Online courses through the University MyPack Portal system.

 A person does not have to be admitted to a degree program to enroll in an online credit course.
 Prior to applying to Graduate School, a qualified individual may enroll in Engineering Online courses as a Non-Degree Studies (NDS) student.
 All course prerequisites must still be satisfied.
 The NDS classification is designed for individuals who wish to undertake academic work but who are not currently admitted to a degree program.
-If the student is admitted to the MCE program, a maximum of twelve NDS credit hours may apply toward the 30 credit hour requirement if the student earns the grade of B or higher in each course.
+If the student is admitted to the MCE program, a maximum of twelve NDS credit hours may apply toward the 30 credit hour requirement if the student earns a grade of B or higher in each course.

 A list of distance education courses available for each semester can be found on the Engineering Online website.
 Full-time employed individuals can only enroll in two online courses per semester.
 It is highly recommended that new students enroll in one online course during their first semester.